HalfRainsy/HalfForest/README.md

-- 👋 Hi, I’m @HalfForest
+- 👋 Hi, I’m @HalfRainsy
 - 👀 I’m interested in Java,CAD,PS Or ...
 - 🌱 I’m currently learning Mechanical design,web site Or ...
-- 📫 How to reach me 🧣@长野弥雾 Bilibili@HalfForest
+- 📫 How to reach me  Bilibili@HalfRainsy

 <!---
 HalfForest/HalfForest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.